-Your physical damage coverages of comprehensive and collision that cover your own vehicle are a bit different because the most they will pay out is the actual cash value (ACV) of your car, in the condition it was in the second before the accident happened.
+Your collision coverage and physical damage coverages of your own vehicle are a bit different because the most they will pay out is the actual cash value (ACV) of your car, in the condition it was in the second before the accident happened.

 While your auto insurance company could determine the ACV of your car on the day that you start your policy, that doesn’t mean your vehicle will be worth that same amount on the day it’s totaled out (if that day comes).

 Cars depreciate in value as they get older, are more worn and have more miles on them; a car insurer can’t say that you will get XXX if you total your car in the next year.
 Instead they determine a car’s worth only after it’s been in an accident.

 After an accident, the adjuster will see the actual mileage, the over-all condition, etc. and compare your vehicle to local car sales of the same vehicle in the same condition at that exact period of time to determine the ACV.